Skip to main content

 What Is a Reasonable Accommodation in a Wellness Program?

-The concept of is central to the ADA’s protective power.
+The concept of reasonable accommodation is central to the ADA’s protective power.
 It is the mechanism through which a generic wellness program can be adapted to meet your specific needs.
 A reasonable accommodation is a modification or adjustment that allows an employee with a disability to enjoy equal employment opportunities, including the benefits and privileges of employment like wellness programs.
 For an employee with a chronic illness, a reasonable accommodation might look like:

 • Alternative Activities If a wellness program includes a physical activity challenge that you cannot participate in due to your condition, your employer must provide a reasonable alternative.
 For example, if the challenge is to run a certain number of miles, you might be able to substitute a different activity, such as swimming or walking, that is appropriate for your fitness level and physical limitations.